true-async/php-true-async-rfc/basic.md

 Goodbye, World!
 ```

-The suspend operator can be a throw point
+The suspend keyword can be a throw point
 if someone resumes the coroutine externally with an exception.

 ```php